How to Copy Formulas in Excel Using Absolute Cell References

 When copying formulas in Excel, you'll find that sometimes it works and sometimes it doesn't.
 The key to making sure your formulas work every time is Absolute Cell References.
 This makes sure that your formula uses the same cell reference each time — wherever it is copied to.

-Learn how to create an Absolute Cell Reference in this video with Senior Facilitator Nicky — an absolute must watch before you attend our Excel Core Level 2 course!
+Learn how to create an Absolute Cell Reference in this video with Senior Facilitator Gill — understanding how to use Absolute Cell References will allow you to confidently and efficiently expand on your Excel skills!

 Hi, we are Happy